-If the Company does not make such an Application within seven days after the date of the Prospectus, or (other than as provided below) if permission is not granted for the official quotation of New Shares on ASX within three months after the date of issue of this Prospectus (or such longer period as ASIC and ASX may permit), all Application Monies will be refunded (without interest) to the Applicant in accordance with the requirements of and within the time prescribed by the Corporations Act.
+If (other than as provided below) permission is not granted for the official quotation of New Shares on ASX within three months after the date of issue of this Prospectus (or such longer period as ASIC and ASX may permit), all Application Monies will be refunded (without interest) to the Applicant in accordance with the requirements of and within the time prescribed by the Corporations Act.
 New Shares and New Options issued as consideration for the acquisition of Spirit upon which restriction (escrow) obligations are imposed by ASX may not be quoted until the escrow period ends.
 The admission of those New Shares and New Options to quotation before the end of the applicable escrow period is not a condition of the Offers, and it is expressly not stated or implied that permission will be sought for the official quotation of those New Shares and New Options, or granted within three months or any other period after the Prospectus Date.